 George became a police magistrate in 1882 and purchased Bournfield Park Estate at Woodstock near Whittlesea and in 1889 he arrived in Warrnambool.
 He remained there until his death.
 He left a wife, Barbara Waddell and five sons and four daughters.

 John James VILLIERS: Died May 1917 at Warrnambool.
 London born John Villiers was a talented man.
 He arrived in Victoria in 1858 aged around seventeen and headed to the diggings.
-In the early 1860s he went to Warrnambool and his obituary in the Argus May 12, 1917 said he ran a painting and decorating business in Libeig Street and imported crockery.
+In the early 1860s, he went to Warrnambool and his obituary in the Argus on 12 May 1917 said he ran a painting and decorating business in Liebig Street and imported crockery.
 John’s interest in painting went beyond house painting.
-He enjoyed painting landscapes in oils and watercolours and once he presented a painting to the Warrnambool Art Gallery.
+He enjoyed painting landscapes in oils and watercolors and once he presented a painting to the Warrnambool Art Gallery.